 7.1 We understand that our responsibility to safeguard children requires that we all appropriately share any concerns as soon as a staff member or volunteer suspects/knows of a concern that we may have about children.
 The first point of contact is the DSL or other members of the Safeguarding Team (in their absence).
 The DSL will inform the Headteacher of any referrals to be made.
-If any staff member is involved the report is made to the Headteacher.
-If the Headteacher is involved then the Chair of Governors should be informed.
+If the concern is in regards to the conduct of a staff member the report is made to the Headteacher.
+If the concerns is regarding the Headteacher then the Chair of Governors should be informed.

 7.2 If a staff member feels they cannot disclose information to their DSL, Headteacher or Governor(s), they must then follow our schools whistleblowing procedures to report their concerns.
-(Appendix 6 - Whistleblowing policy).
+(Appendix 6 - School Whistleblowing policy)